FahmidAnabi/clean-code-javascript/README.md

 ### Don't over-optimize

 Modern browsers do a lot of optimization under-the-hood at runtime.
 A lot of times, if you are optimizing then you are just wasting your time.
-[There are good resources](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers) for seeing where optimization is lacking.
+[There are ভালো resources](https://github.com/petkaantonov/bluebird/wiki/Optimization-killers) for seeing where optimization is lacking.
 Target those in the meantime, until they are fixed if they can be.

-**Bad:**
+**খারাপ:**

 ```javascript
 // On old browsers, each iteration with uncached `list.length` would be costly